 To understand how to create and edit forms in Workflow Manager, refer to Using Workflow Manager.

-Here’s an example that explains how you can add conditional logic to your form.
+Here’s an example that explains how to add conditional logic to your form.

 Build a form with conditional logic for a company that offers subscription services with multiple tiers (Basic and Premium) and optional add-ons.
 The form dynamically adjusts based on user input to ensure they see only the relevant options.